rawgraphs/rawgraphs-app/README.md

 ##Usage
-The easiest way to use Raw is by accessing the most updated version on the [official app website](http://app.raw.densitydesign.org).
-However Raw can also run locally on your machine.
+The easiest way to use Raw is by accessing the most updated version on the [official app page](http://app.raw.densitydesign.org).
+However Raw can also run locally on your machine, see the installation instructions below to know how.

 ##Installation
 If you want to run your instance of Raw locally on your machine, be sure you have the following requirements installed. **Starting from version 0.1.2, we decided to simplify the code and removing Node.js: only Bower is needed to install client-side dependencies.**